 On the other hand, social listening is automated.
 You could not do it manually, not even if you had taken months or even years to catch up with the internet.
 Being based on complex crawlers, algorithms, and machine learning processes, social listening tools do the hard work for you, with the added bonus of providing advanced analytics behind the obtained media intelligence.

 Although social monitoring is done in real-time, it can only track what has already happened or been said.
 Consequently, your approach will be reactive.
 For example, if someone posted a negative review of your product, you could, of course, promptly respond to it, but you probably wouldn’t take it much further.

 In contrast, given its wider scope, social listening enables you to identify trends and patterns.
 This allows for a proactive approach based on informed decisions.
-In that case, we would probably take into consideration the importance of addressing the negative review itself, but also inspect whether there are more similar experiences with the product, what is the reason behind those concerns and is there a way to prevent the same from happening in the future.
+In that case, we would probably take into consideration the importance of addressing the negative review itself.
+But we’d also inspect whether there are more similar experiences with the product, what is the reason behind those concerns and if there’s a way to prevent the same from happening in the future.

 Insights-driven vs data-driven

 As we established, social monitoring is the foundation for social listening.
 It provides information about who said what, where, when, and with what impact.
 As such, it is mainly data-driven.

 In addition to the aforementioned information, social also provides the why, crucial for seeing the big picture.
 Once again, it is essentially the case of looking at your data vs looking into your data.
 It’s the art of getting to truly know your customers and respond to needs they might not yet be aware of.